 We ALL struggle!
 But, we all don’t have to ride the struggle bus.

 No one wants to be on that bus, where we repeatedly keep messing up, quitting, not following through, or letting others down.
 I also think it’s a bus that we accidentally get on, sort of like missing our subway stop. ( I’ve done it, and we get off immediately, instead of staying on the wrong line.)

-Here are Three Simple Ways to Get Off The Struggle Bus
+Here Are Three Simple Ways to Get Off The Struggle Bus

 David Goggins was asked at a conference “how do you keep going through your extreme races?”